Guardians and Family

 Booking flights is an independent process to be facilitated by the student.
 OIE will reserve and facilitate flights on behalf of all students who would like assistance.

-If a student is participating on a Faculty-Led Program and would like to book a flight with another student on the program, it will be his/her responsibility to communicate with other students.
+If a student is participating on a Faculty-Led Program and would like to book a flight with another student on the program, it will be their responsibility to communicate with other students.
 Professors are also likely to share their flight itineraries with students so they can book the same flights as them.
 Students on this type of program may not purchase flights until they receive clearance from OIE.

 Students must provide ALL flight information including flight numbers, carrier name, dates, and times to OIE.
 USA does not mandate but greatly encourages the purchase of flight, cancellation, and/or interruption insurance.